Position

 Responsibilities:

-• Patrol assigned areas to prevent and detect crime.
+• Patrol assigned areas to prevent and detect crime, ensuring the safety and security of residents.

 Qualifications

-• High school diploma or equivalent required; bachelor's degree in criminal justice or related field preferred.
+• A high school diploma or equivalent required; a bachelor's degree in criminal justice or related field preferred.

-• Completion of a police academy training program and obtaining a state-issued law enforcement certification.
+• Successful completion of a police academy training program.

 Is becoming a Police Officer a good career path?